 Interpreting findings of such analysis and its implications for the system modeled;

 Communicating findings effectively in both written and oral form to both professional and academic audiences;

-Performing independent research that combines techniques across the disciplines of applied mathematics, operations research, and statistics.
+Performing independent research that combines techniques across the disciplines of applied mathematics, discrete mathematics, operations research, and statistics.